harikvpy/deploy-django/README.md

 ## Setup supervisor
 Supervisor installation does not create its own configuration file, `/etc/supervisord.conf`.
-Also Supervisor installation does not create the necessary init.d script to start it automatically and manage it interactively.
+Also Supervisor installation does not create the necessary `init.d` script to start it automatically and manage it interactively.
-This script addresses both by creating the necessary files for this -- `/etc/supervisord.conf` and /etc/init.d/supervisord`, a script to manage it using the Linux standard `service <daemon> {start|stop}` commands.
+This script addresses both by creating the necessary files for this -- `/etc/supervisord.conf` and `/etc/init.d/supervisord`, a script to manage it using the Ubuntu standard `service <daemon> {start|stop}` commands.

 The script will also create `/etc/supervisor/<project>/conf` file which will contain the configuration for the Gunicorn app server.

-## Create placeholder Django app
+## Placeholder Django app
 A placeholder Django app will be created in `/webapps/<project>_project/<project>`.
 This placeholder app can be replaced with the real production code.